polyphilz/helldiver/README.md

 Helldiver is a lightweight command-line program written in Python that converts your Markdown files into blog-aware HTML.
 It's designed for blogs with the most minimal of features (think: a date when the post was written, *maybe* an author, and nothing more).

-Essentially, you can turn this:
+Essentially, with one simple command, it lets you turn this:

 ```
 2/29/2020%Tim Smith%